averagehuman/vboxn/README.rst

         can optionally be defined as a prefix for the postinstall files.

-      - The kickstart and postinstall files are made available to the guest machine by running "one shot" web servers on the host.
+      - The kickstart and postinstall files are made available to the guest machine by running a "one shot" web server on the host.
-        The default address and port for these web servers to listen on is '192.168.1.100:8585' and '192.168.1.100:8586'.
-This can be changed by specifying the 'kickstart_listen_on' and
+        The default address for this web server to listen on is the inet IP address of the host, and the default port is 8585.
+This can be changed by specifying the 'kickstart_listen_on' parameter:
-        'post_install_listen_on' parameters.
-Eg.

             vboxn-init testbox0 ubuntu auto kickstart_listen_on=10.10.5.1:8080

-      - The default wait time for the kickstart and postinstall scripts is 600 seconds (10 minutes), this can be changed by specifying the 'kickstart_wait' and 'postinstall_wait' options, eg.

-            vboxn-init testbox0 ubuntu auto kickstart_wait=300

 .. _vboxn: https://github.com/devopsni/vboxn